Company/Organization: RurAL CAP

 POSITION TYPE/EXPECTED HOURS OF WORK:

 This is a full-time position.
-The center operates 7am-6pm and assigned shifts will vary.
+Days and hours of work are Monday through Friday, 8 a.m. to 5 p.m.
 Occasional evening and weekend work may be required as job duties demand.

 EMPLOYMENT REQUIREMENTS AND REQUIRED EDUCATION: